Our goal is to unravel the mechanisms of wakefulness and associated sleep/wake pathologies, combining both basic and translational research.

 We thus investigate the brain arousal systems and regulatory networks in various behavioral contexts during waking, its impact on the local regulation of cortical activity and on molecular/genetic signaling.

 Our human and clinical research investigates how sleep, wakefulness and non-visual functions are regulated by light and the circadian clock.
-It also addresses the impact of sleep and sleep disorders on human health and neurodevelopment.
+It also addresses the impact of sleep and sleep disorders on human health in adults and children.

 We also investigate physiopathology and therapy of sleep/wake disorders, notably narcolepsy and excessive daytime sleepiness.